We are celebrating 20 years! The Puerto Rican Cultural Center is the only cultural

 Since the opening of our multipurpose facility (2006), our cultural outreach has

-expanded beyond performing arts to share and preserve traditions (such as historic
+expanded beyond performing arts to share and preserve our heritage (such as traditional

-children's games), culturally relevant socials (Reyes Mago celebration), and
+children's games), culturally relevant holidays (Octavitas & Reyes Mago celebrations),

 based in oral traditions throughout the year, and annually bring the source of